We all know that a mile in Zwift is worth 30XP and a kilometer is worth 20XP. So how did I reach Level 50 with less than 20,000km of riding?

 So, what tips does someone who has gained 25% extra XP over 20,000km give?

-- Put yourself into km rather than miles.
+- Put yourself into km rather than miles (you’ll get 7.3% more XP this way).

-- Get gamified and go seek the achievements.
-Throw a U-turn, do a workout, be a fan, watch people and complete a work out are pretty easy.
+- Get gamified and go seek achievement badges.
+Throw a U-turn, do a workout, be a fan, watch people and complete a workout are pretty easy ways to get a little XP bonus.

 - Tour the courses and get the route achievements.
 You pretty much get double XP for the first time you ride a route.
 Ensure you select it as you start up Zwift and keep riding until you get the success banner!

-- Look for events giving double XP.
+- Look for events giving double XP (they are very rare).
 The 2020 Tour of Watopia was a prime example of this, giving 40XP per km rather than the normal 20XP.
 If you get a route achievement on one these stages, that’s as good as triple XP.

 - Get into a pack in a group ride.
 Ok.
-It doesn’t earn any extra XP per km, but you will cover more distance within a set time if you’re travelling faster thanks to double draft.
-You’ll have some fun, and more than likely get some Ride Ons and some followers who will give you Ride Ons in future rides, so long as you also give some.
+It doesn’t earn any extra XP per km, but you will cover more distance within a set time if you’re traveling faster thanks to the increased draft.

 - Do some workouts.
 Feel free to craft your own if you want, but you do get more than 20XP per km.